JunjieCheng/PUBG-hack-detection/README.md

 * Aimbot helps cheaters to automatically shoot on the target.
 Players with aimbot can easily kill a lot of people.
 Therefore it has high KDR and headshoot kill ratio.
 However, these players can be easily killed from their back.
 Theerefore their win ratio is not high.

 * Both means cheaters who used both waller and aimbot.
 This kind of player can dominate the game.
-It is high in all features.
+It is high in all dimensions.

 * God.
-We have to classify it as a seperate cluster because its data are ridiculious.
+We have to classify it as a seperate cluster because its data are ridiculously high.
 Their KDR is higher than 100, which means a cheater can kill all of other players in a game.
 They may used a powerful version of waller and aimbot.

 ### Prediction